Ted's Guides are also not available as free iBooks on

 The Fiber U

-Basics Skills Lab is an online guide to learning the basic
+Basics Skills Labs are online guides to learning the basic

 hands-on skills used by fiber optic or premises cabling techs, The